 What would comedy be without the Marx Brothers?

-But according to Groucho, the title caused quite a stir for Warner Brothers, who threatened legal action.
-As the story goes, the studio felt that they owned the exclusive rights to the word “Casablanca,” since it was the title of their 1942 hit starring Humphrey Bogart and Ingrid Bergman.
+According to Groucho, the movie caused quite a stir with Warner Brothers.
+The studio threatened legal action over the title of their film.
+As the story goes, Warner felt that they owned the exclusive rights to the word “Casablanca,” since it was the name of their 1942 hit starring Humphrey Bogart and Ingrid Bergman.

 He wrote, “You probably have the right to use the name Warner, but what about the name Brothers?
 Professionally, we were brothers long before you were.”

-As it turns out, Warner Brothers eventually did inquire about the film (and even lodge a formal complaint), after some initial details emerged that Groucho would be playing "Humphrey Bogus" – but it never amounted to anything too serious.
-The studio later dropped the issue -- though they remained the butt of joke.
+As it turned out, Warner Brothers did inquire about the film when some initial rumors suggested that Groucho would be playing a character named "Humphrey Bogus."
+However, their investigation never amounted to anything too serious and didn't hold up the release of A Night in Casablanca.

 Dear Warner Brothers: